JordanYu4/Yelp-Helper/README.md

-# YelpAnalytics - an economic data visualization tool
+# YelpHelper - a tool for making faster decisions

 ## Background and Overview

-A simple glance at the average Yelp rating of a restaurant or business provides a helpful, but limited understanding of its quality of service.
-The restaurant industry is especially notorious for its unpredictability, with even well-rated establishments being nonetheless vulnerable to the vicissitudes of market and social trends.
+Much time is spent clicking around a map of Yelp search results, figuring out which business is of good quality, while still being within a reasonable distance.

-YelpAnalytics provides a more in depth representation of a business' popularity and average rating over time, thereby enabling users to make more accurate projections of a business' growth trajectory.
+YelpHelper provides a data visualization of businesses plotted by their average rating versus distance to the user's current location, thereby enabling users to make more quicker, more informed decisions in which businesses they visit.

 ## Functionality & MVP

 In YelpAnalytics, users will be able to:

 - [ ] Search for a business by location and category, identical to the Yelp search function
-- [ ] Select data visualization for the given business' number of ratings per month or year
+- [ ] Select the maximum distance they are willing to travel
-- [ ] Select data visualization for the given business' average rating over time
+- [ ] Select plotted points to view business details
-- [ ] Vary the time period over which the data visualization is displayed, by date and duration (e.g. August 2013 - February 2015)

 ## Wireframes